 1.2.
 Does your medical school curriculum address the relationship between extreme heat, health risks, and climate change?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.

-Score explanation: In the academic year 2023-24 the effect of extreme heat and pollution on the human body, especially associated health risks like heat stroke, were extensively discussed under CM (Community Medicine) 3.1 competency given in competency-based undergraduate curriculum issued by National Medical Commission (NMC).
+Score explanation : In the academic year 2024-25 the effect of extreme heat and pollution on the human lbody, especially associated health risks like heat stroke, were extensively discussed under

+CM (Community Medicine) 3.1 competency given in competency-based undergraduate curriculum issued by National Medical Commission (NMC).
 Furthermore, as a part of the third-year core curriculum at SCBMCH, the Community Medicine lecture titled 'Heat and its effect' under the unit 'Environment' features a discussion on heat and its health hazards including heatstroke, heat cramps, heat exhaustion, hyperthermia and others.
 Forensic Medicine and Toxicology also briefly deals with heat and its effects under the header of "Thermal Injuries" as per FM 2.24 competency of NMC.

 1.3.
 Does your medical school curriculum address the impacts of extreme weather events on individual health and/or on healthcare systems?

-- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

-Score explanation: A lecture on disaster management in Community Medicine covered the various extreme weather events.
+3 This topic was explored in depth by the core curriculum.
+(3 points) 2 This topic was briefly covered in the core curriculum.
+(2 points) 1 This topic was covered in elective coursework.
+(1 point) 0 This topic was not covered.
+(0 points) Score explanation: A lecture on disaster management in Community Medicine covered the various extreme weather events.
+It discussed how they impact individual health and overwhelm the score explanation: A lecture on alsoster management in Community Medicine covered the various extreme weather events.
 It discussed how they impact individual health and overwhelm the healthcare system.
 Techniques to meticulously manage these crises through triage and contingency plans along with preventive strategies at various levels were taught.
-The lecture included ways our community and hospitals can be prepared for extreme weather events, especially cyclones, which are very common in the state of Odisha (where the medical college is situated).
+The lecture included ways our community andhospitals can be prepared for extreme weather events, especially cyclones, which are very common in the state of Odisha (where the medical college is situated).

 1.4.
 Does your medical school curriculum address the impact of climate change on the changing patterns of infectious diseases?

-- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+3 This topic was explored in depth by the core curriculum.
+2 This topic was briefly covered in the core curriculum.
+1 This topic was covered in elective coursework.
+0 This topic was not covered.